Amount raised (2021) as of 2/12/2021: €7,933.00

 Click the download button to access the report kindly provided by Trócaire and SAWA illustrating how and when this money was spent.

-We had also queried and costed with Trócaire if it would be cheaper to collect blankets and clothing, dry-clean and wash same, place them in sealed bags and send via a container to the Bekaa Valley.
+Last year we queried and costed with Trócaire if it would be cheaper to collect blankets and clothing, dry-clean and wash same, place them in sealed bags and send via a container to the Bekaa Valley.
 Unfortunately transportation and import duties were prohibitive.

 for 3 refugees: €40.00